w3c/wpsig/3ds-reqs.md

 # EMV® 3-D Secure Requirements for Risk Assessment

-The EMV® 3-D Secure Protocol (hereafter, "3DS") describes a "frictionless flow."
+The EMV® 3-D Secure Protocol (hereafter, "EMV 3DS") describes a "frictionless flow."
 The “frictionless” flow involves risk assessment by the issuing bank (or its Access Control Server partner) without requiring a user gesture.
 On the Web, this is generally accomplished